ClojureBridge/clojurebridge.github.io/README.md

 ```
 Clone the repository, `cd` into it, pull the latest changes and `bundle install`.
 Once you are done with that you can run Jekyll locally with `bundle exec jekyll serve` and see it running in your browser at http://localhost:4000/.

+If you run into problems with bundler/nokogiri etc. please checkout this [PR thread](https://github.com/ClojureBridge/website/pull/12#issuecomment-250129774).

 ## Workshops
 Jekyll has posts and we decided to make a workshop a post for convenience.
 Every post has its own markdown file.
 So just head over, create a new workshop post and send us a pull request.